costajob/app-servers/README.md

 ### GO ServeMux
 I opted for the [HTTP ServeMux](https://golang.org/pkg/net/http/) GO standard library.
-[Here](https://github.com/costajob/app-servers/blob/feature/fast-http/README.md) you can find results for the [fast/http](https://github.com/valyala/fasthttp) library: i added it as a feature branch since i prefer to avoid external dependencies when possible and ServerMux proved to be pretty flexible.
+I also tested [fast/http](https://github.com/valyala/fasthttp) library: it proved to be faster than ServerMux (64308.13 req/sec), but its interface is not as radable and the idea is to stick with the langugae standard library when possible.

 ##### Bootstrap
 ```